luapower/luapower-all/ui.md

 ## Layers

-Layers are elements.
-Similar to HTML divs, they encapsulate all the drawing and input infrastructure for implementing widgets, and can also be used standalone as layout containers, text labels or other presentation elements.
+Similar to HTML divs, layers encapsulate all the positioning, drawing and input infrastructure necessary for implementing widgets, and can also be used standalone as layout containers, text labels or other presentation elements.
+Layers are elements, so all element methods and properties apply.

 ### Configuring

 -------------------------------- ---------------- ------------------------------------------------------------------
-__visibility & input__           __default__
+__display & behavior__           __default__
 `visible`                        true             visible and occupies space in the layout `enabled`                        true             looks enabled and receives input `activable`                      true             can be clicked and set as hot